-When PST file Reaches its Maximum Limit, it results in;
+When a PST file Reaches its Maximum Limit, it results in the following:

 1. PST File Corruption

 When the Outlook PST file reaches its maximum size, it tends to become corrupted.
 For the latest Outlook versions (2003-2019), PST files are more vulnerable to corruption as they run in Unicode format.
 Once the PST file is damaged you need to immediately fix the PST file and recover the PST file data.
 Otherwise, accessing your Outlook profile might become difficult because of oversized PST corruption.